 The Cat’s Reaction

 Whether dog, cat, or other species, the universal response to abuse is one of mistrust, social withdrawal, physical inactivity, and depression.
 The thoroughly defeated cat often hunkers in the corner of a room or under the bed, not daring to explore its environment.
 This fear can extend to the outside world, giving an appearance of agoraphobia (fear of open spaces).
 Severely affected cats may not want or know how to play.
 They remain vigilant, reclusive, and often quiet.

 These are general signs.
 Specific signs may reflect the type of abuse the cat suffered.
 For example, if a young cat has been forced to spend many hours alone, it may fear a return of this situation with such intensity that they become overly attached to a caring owner and may show extreme anxiety when separated from him/her.
 Alternatively, affected cats may simply fear being left alone – a slightly different situation.

-Cats that have not been exposed to people during the first 7 weeks of life never become fully accepting of people and thus rarely make good pets.
+An abused cat that has not been exposed to people during the first 7 weeks of life never becomes fully accepting of people, and rarely makes a good pet.
 Cats that have been mistreated by people during the same period may become positively hostile to strangers for the rest of their lives.

 Abuse and neglect have other serious ramifications.
 The behavioral flaws arising from inappropriate rearing can threaten cats’ lives because affected cats do not know how to respond appropriately to different situations.